microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

 ### STEP 1: Operator description

-We present an implementation of convolution which supports padding, strides, dilations, as well as groups (for depthwise separable convolutions) which is similar to what is provided by pytorch [here](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html?highlight=conv2d#torch.nn.Conv2d)
+We present an implementation of convolution operation which supports padding, strides, dilations, as well as groups (for depthwise-separable convolutions) which is similar to what is provided by pytorch [here](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html?highlight=conv2d#torch.nn.Conv2d).

 Suppose our syntax looks like the following:
 ``` ocaml